dashpay/docs/masternodes/maintenance.rst

 take care of updates for you.
 If not, the method of updating depends on how you installed Dash.

-Minor version updates to Dash (e.g. from 0.12.1.4 to 0.12.1.5) usually do not result in changes to the protocol version, while major version updates (e.g. from 0.12.1.5 to 0.12.2.0) will usually increase the network protocol version.
+Minor version updates to Dash (e.g. from 0.12.3.1 to 0.12.3.2) do not make changes to the protocol version, while major version updates (e.g. from 0.12.2.3 to 0.12.3.0) will usually increase the network protocol version.
 If the protocol version did not change, you DO NOT need to restart your masternode if you complete the update within 60 minutes.
 If the protocol version did change, you must issue a start command from your wallet.
-Do not send start commands to your masternode if not necessary, as it may send you to the back of the payment queue.
+Do not send start commands to your masternode if not necessary, as it will send you to the back of the payment queue.

 Option 1: Automated update using dashman
 ----------------------------------------